AHartNtkn/AHartNtkn.github.io/_posts/2021-09-04-Extremely-Simple-Self-Interpretation.md

 blc[i_Integer] := StringJoin@Table["1", {i}] <> "0"
 ```

-Encoding my self interpreter we find that it's only 117 bits, nearly half the size of previous self-interpreters.
+Encoding my self interpreter we find that it's only 117 bits.

 ```mathematica
 In[1] > blc@ev